 Appearing on iOS first, Clear is a slim and easy to use to-do list manager which places an emphasis on aesthetic value and mobile access.

 If Evernote is overkill, Simplenote might just be what you’re looking for.
-Free, lightweight and cross-platform; it gives Evernote a run for its money.
+Free, lightweight and cross-platform; it also gives Apple Notes a run for its money.

 Code & Text Editors